Margil is a very old apple variety, known in England in the 1750s but likely to have been imported from France.

 The flesh is firm rather than crisp.
 The flavor is intense, rich, and aromatic, with many nuances.

-Fill in the form below and we will notify you when Margil apple tree is back in stock.
+Fill in the form below and we will notify you when Margil apple trees are back in stock.

 Margil produces a tree of low or average vigor.
 Cropping can be heavy once the tree is well established.
 Disease resistance is average.
 Overall Margil is fairly easy to grow.